-Tens of thousands of visas revoked in Trump travel ban
+Trump's travel ban has revoked 60,000 visas for now

 Trump's executive order was at least in part informed by those restrictions.
 The new president, who took office on Jan.
 20, went further by temporarily barring passport holders from those seven countries.

-Under Trump's order, people from the seven countries who hold dual citizenship would be allowed to enter the United States on the passport of a non-restricted nation.
+The Department of Homeland Security had earlier clarified, after some initial back-and-forth, that the order would not apply to green card holders.
+Also people from the seven countries who hold dual citizenship are allowed to enter the United States on the passport of a non-restricted nation when eligible, according to Feb.
+2 guidance posted by U.S. Customs and Border Protection's website.

-The New America think thank says the largest majority of "jihadist terrorists" in the United States "have been American citizens or legal residents."
-It added none of the deadly attackers since the Sept.
-11, 2001, attacks emigrated or came from a family that emigrated from one of these countries.

-Foreigners on the visa waiver program killed no Americans in terrorist attacks in over 40 years, according to the CATO Institute, a libertarian think tank in Washington.

-(Reporting by Lesley Wroughton; Editing by Howard Goller and Lisa Shumaker)
+(Reporting by Lesley Wroughton in Washington and Mica Rosenberg in New York; Editing by Howard Goller and Lisa Shumaker)